 HB 4299 permits teachers in K-12 schools be authorized to carry concealed firearms as a designated school protection officer.
 After lengthy committee debate, the bill advanced to the House floor, where it passed in an 89-11 vote.
-The bill now moves to the Senate, where it awaits consideration by the Judiciary and Finance committees.
+The bill now moves to awaits consideration by the Senate Judiciary and Finance committees.